Sean-OBrien95/pokemon-matchups/README.md

 # Testing

 - Ran html through W3C validator and Jigsaw css validator with no issues.
-HAve received some warnings and undefined variables on JSHint however upon examination needed these to function.
+Have received one warning from JS hint about an function declared within a loop, but needs this to function.

 - I have checked screen compatibility for phone and tablet, I have checked tablet by using the inspect tool and shrinking down to size and have tested on my own personal mobile to assure it is responsive.